Best Asian Legumes Types

 MAIN INGREDIENTS

-Furu or fermented bean curd is a traditional Chinese condiment made from soybeans.
+Furu or fermented bean curd is a traditional condiment made from soybeans.
 Soybeans are soaked, ground, and then boiled to create soy milk.
 Coagulants are added to the soy milk to curdle it, forming tofu, which is pressed into blocks and dried.

 The semi-dry tofu blocks are then inoculated with a fermenting agent, which is often a type of mold, like Actinomucor elegans.
 The tofu is then left to ferment for days to months, depending on the desired flavor and texture.
 After fermentation, the tofu blocks are submerged in a mixture of salt, rice wine, and sometimes other seasonings and preservatives.